[Intro to brain-like-AGI safety] 5. The “long-term predictor”, and TD learning

 Now, obviously digestive enzymes are just one example.
 Let’s draw in some more examples, add some hypothesized neuroanatomy, and include other terminology.
 Here’s the result:

-I claim that there is a bank of long-term-predictors, consisting of an array of short-term-predictors in the telencephalon, each with a closed-loop connection to a corresponding Steering Subsystem circuit.
-I’m calling the former (telencephalon) part by the name “Thought Assessors”, for reasons explained in Section 5.5.4 below.
+I claim that there is a bank of long-term-predictors, consisting of an array of short-term-predictors in the extended striatum, each with a closed-loop connection to a corresponding Steering Subsystem circuit.
+I’m calling the former (striatum) part by the name “Thought Assessors”.

 Excellent!
 We’re halfway to my big picture of decision-making and motivation.
 The rest of the picture—including the “actor” part of actor-critic reinforcement learning—will come in the next post, and will fill in the hole in the top-left side of that diagram.
 (The term “Steering Subsystem” comes from Post #3.)